 Choose Spec-Driven Tooling That Matches Your Architecture

-The spec-driven development methodology solves a real problem: AI agents generating functional code that does not meet business requirements.
-Kiro proved the concept but introduced model lock-in, workflow rigidity, and context limitations that undermine the approach at scale.
+Spec-driven development solves a real problem: AI agents generating functional code that misses business requirements.
+Kiro proved the concept but introduced AWS-tied model constraints, workflow rigidity, and context limitations that undermine it at scale.
+For teams whose bottleneck is coordinating many agents across the lifecycle, Augment Cosmos answers all three: open model choice, the Context Engine's reach across large enterprise codebases, and composable Environments, Experts, and Sessions with a human spec checkpoint.

 Free tier available · VS Code extension · Takes 2 minutes